German submarine U-635: Convoy HX 231

 In April 1943, U-635 joined the wolfpack Löwenherz and attacked the Eastbound convoy HX 231 bound for Liverpool from Halifax, Nova Scotia.

-At 22:15 on 4 April, U-635’s torpedoes struck the lead ship of the column, the British freighter Shillong. delivered the coup de grâce.
+At 22:15 on 4 April, U-635s torpedoes struck the lead ship of the column, the British freighter Shillong. delivered the coup de grâce.
 She took only 12 minutes to sink.

 The next target was the British refrigerated ship Waroonga, whose cargo included butter and meat from New Zealand.
 She was hit with 2 torpedoes, but stayed afloat thanks to the integrity of her watertight bulkheads.
 However, it wasn't to last as she too was despatched by the following day.